Naiqqqqq/omc-telegram-bot/README.md

 ## How to use it

-- Users have to find the Telegram bot by name on Telegram
-- Type `/start` to start or reset the bot
+Users have to find the Telegram bot by name on Telegram and type `/start`. `/start` can also be used to reset the bot if it freezes.

 ## Changing the number of OGs

-- You can change the number of OGs by removing or adding columns on the `OG_data` spreadsheet
-- Edit the OGs accordingly on line 19 in `app.py`
+You can change the number of OGs by removing or adding columns on the `OG_data` spreadsheet.
+Edit the OGs accordingly on line 19 in `app.py`.

 ## Refresh Token

-- When token in `token.json` expires, generate a new one by deleting `token.json` and running the application.
+When token in `token.json` expires, generate a new one by deleting `token.json` and running the application.